-- 9. The WCB will charge partial claim costs to the reserve in the following situations: - a.
-The worker or dependent spouse has a good reason for not participating in health care or an individualized vocational plan (IVP) (POL 15/2016, Suspension of Benefits; POL 01/2008, Suspension of Benefits - Pregnancy). - b.
+- 10. The WCB will charge partial claim costs to the reserve in the following situations: - a.
+The worker has benefits continued during a notice period while unable to participate in health care or an individualized vocational plan (IVP) (POL 15/2016, Suspension of Benefits; POL 01/2008, Suspension of Benefits - Pregnancy). - b.
 The worker is incarcerated and benefits are redirected to a dependent spouse (POL 10/2016, Suspension While Incarcerated).
-Costs redirected to the dependent spouse during a notice period will be charged to the reserve. - The worker sustains an injury while travelling to or from treatment or RTW program and the WCB is paying for travel (POL 04/2011, Injuries - Travelling for or Attending Medical Aid or Return-to-Work Programming). - d.
+Costs redirected to the dependent spouse during a notice period will be charged to the reserve.

+- c.
+An injury occurs to a worker while traveling to or from treatment or RTW programming, or while undergoing treatment for which WCB is responsible.
+(POL 04/2011, Injuries Travelling for or Attending Medical Aid or Return-to-Work Programming). - d.
 The worker is entitled to benefits (i.e., medical or wage loss benefits) for a claim involving serious and wilful misconduct (POL 08/2017, Serious and Wilful Misconduct). - e.
-The worker sustains an injury because of an imported personal hazard of another worker (POL 03/2017, Arising Out of and In the Course of Employment).
+The worker sustains an injury because of an imported personal hazard of another worker (POL 03/2017, Arising Out of and In the Course of Employment). - f.
+The worker is receiving partial earnings loss benefits and a state of emergency interrupts RTW programming (POL 02/2018, Benefits Return to Work Interrupted).